 Regular membership is open to scientists, clinicians, technical assistants and nurses with interest in all aspects of andrology.
 An application for membership should contain a short list of expertise fields and a brief curriculum vitae (CV).
 The EAA administration will confirm the membership.
 Regular members may become Academicians after 2 years, upon renewed application.

 A status of Academician is reserved for clinicians or scientists with an international reputation in andrology.
 The candidates must have a strong curriculum vitae (CV) with a good publication record in the field of andrology or reproductive biology.
 In order to achieve the Academician status, the candidates should be regular members of EAA for a minimum of two years, and then submit a new application.
 In exceptional cases (e.g. professors, clinical centre directors), the title of Academician can be obtained immediately.
 The application should be accompanied by a detailed CV, including information on scientific work, academic position and the list of publications.
 The application must be supported by two academicians, one of whom must be from a different country than the applicant.
 The Executive Council decides on the eligibility of the candidate.

 Supporting membership may be conferred on individuals, companies, corporations or foundations wishing to support the activities of EAA financially and in other ways.

 The EAA may also from time to time confer the title of Honorary Academician for distinguished services in andrology.
-The General Assembly will decide about proposals for honorary membership
+The Executive Council decides about proposals for honorary membership